 In what feels like a former lifetime, I frequented a ubiquitous coffee shop for after school study sessions and Saturday outings.
 My favorite snack was a cookie-bar hybrid, filled with chunks of chocolate and toffee.
 While those bars disappeared from the pastry case long ago (and my coffee tastes have evolved!), my love for chocolate and toffee has not ceased.
-These chewy toffee blondies dotted with chocolate chips are an improvement on the original bars I fell for – a generous amount of salt brings out the toffee essence, and plenty of vanilla imparts richness.
+These chewy chocolate toffee blondies are an improvement on the original bars I fell for – a generous amount of salt brings out the toffee essence, and plenty of vanilla imparts richness.

 1 2/3 cups flour